The nature of color and other qualities.

 "Perceived Colors and Perceived Locations: A Problem for Color Subjectivism" American Philosophical Quarterly, 49, 2 (April 2012): 125-138 (argues that subjectivism about color has no plausible account of color perception).

-The nature of perceptual states.
+The distinction amongst the senses and the nature of perceptual states.

 "Common Sense about Qualities